French conjugation: Verbs with irregular subjunctive stem

 There are nine verbs which have an irregular subjunctive stem.
 These verbs are generally the most irregular verbs in French.
 With them verbs the 3P stem plays no role and the 1S stem is little use in inferring the present indicative inflections.

 Many of them construct the present indicative (especially the singular) in an idiosyncratic fashion.
-The verb aller also constructs its past participle and simple past differently, according to the endings for -er verbs.
+The verb aller also constructs its past participle and past simple differently, according to the endings for -er verbs.

 A feature with these verbs is the competition between the SUBJ stem and the 1P stem to control the first and second plural present subjunctive, the imperative and the present participle, in ways that vary from verb to verb.

 The paradigm taking into account the subjunctive stem is shown in the following table.